benitezme/ALGOToken-NodeJS/docs/issues/issues.md

 - **Low Risk**: Not about fund or information lost.
 Minor problems or improvements, e.g. such as gas efficiency.

 ## Other Issues

-### Solidity Versions: Upgrade from v4 to v5?

-Smart contract technology is young and not considered completely stable, secure and reliable.
-At the same time, the tech and tools are rapidly evolving.
-Should the currently developed contracts be upgraded to the latest version of solidity.
-While newer versions of the compiler fixes and evolves issues, there’s the potential that it will introduce a breaking change or even new vulnerability in the change while also adding to the overhead of development and testing.
-Notes:
-- The contracts inherent many contracts from OpenZeppelin who develop, test and maintain their contracts at the latest stable versions of solidity.
-- A cursory review shows that breaking changes in the upgrade would be issues of semantics (eg, using `.pop` instead of `--`) or declaration specificity (eg specifically declaring that a variable is memory or storage).
-No deprecated methods or implementations with known vulnerabilities are used.
-- Is there enough argument for diligence and/or concern of potential unforeseen issues to warrant the overhead costs of development and testing to upgrade?

 ### Upgradeability